ryanduchin/music-video-collector/README.md

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->

 Main next courses of action:
-** get views to show what type of feed they are (how to do this without separate views?)
-->pass in title from router

 * add modal forms for submitting content